lance28-beep/git-github_study/README.md

   > this will update github source code or the code in the github repository with the changes that we made locally.
   <hr>

+  ## Local Changes

+>git status <br>

+displays the state of the working directory and the staging area.
+It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.
+Status output does not show you any information regarding the committed project history.
+>git diff

+git diff is a multi-use Git command that when executed runs a diff function on Git data sources.
+<br>changes to tracked files
+>git add .

+Add all current changes to the next commit
+>git add -p \<file>

+Add some changes in file to the next commit
+>git commit -a

+Commit all local changes in tracked files
+>git commit

+Commit previously stagged changes
+>git commit --amend

+change the last commit
+(note-dont amend published commits)

 # Git Branching

 <strong>Git branches</strong> - are effectively a pointer to a snapshot of your changes. ...
 The implementation behind Git branches is much more lightweight than other version control system models.
 Instead of copying files from directory to directory, Git stores a branch as a reference to a commit. <br>